Using Incident Reporting in Healthcare to Improve Sepsis Outcomes

 Rounding has been found to be the single most effective tool to make employees feel appreciated and heard.
 (10)

 Healthcare organizations that round on patients purposefully will inevitably discover issues or areas of improvement during the process.
-A rounding tool helps organizations ensure not only that issues are corrected efficiently, but also that data can be tracked over time to improve processes in the future.
+A rounding software helps organizations ensure not only that issues are corrected efficiently, but also that data can be tracked over time to improve processes in the future.
 (10)

 Continuously identifying areas of improvement is important for all types of healthcare organizations to ensure patient safety and improvement in quality outcomes.